A Thin Veil, installation view, 2024

 I paint very few people, over and over again.
 I lead a parallel existence with these people, in the world of my paintings, hauling them along with me always, keeping them close.
 I feel driven to use these particular people because I love them, and love is unbearable.

-I feel as it I eat them whole, there is a merging of me and them which has nothing to do with portraiture.
+I feel as if I eat them whole, there is a merging of me and them which has nothing to do with portraiture.
 Once they’ve been consumed, I lurk there behind the image, sated, knowing that I can’t lose them now.

 Until it dawns on me that I have captured only air, and I am forced back into the unending labour, weaving my intricate web.
 In the end, a painting is just a leftover husk, a byproduct of my endless attempt to have and to hold.